Winter School Speakers

 Karen Stanton

-Professor Karen Stanton joined Solent at the start of February 2020, from her role as Vice-Chancellor at York St John University.
-Prior to that, Professor Stanton was Deputy Vice-Chancellor at Glasgow Caledonian University and has also held positions at King’s College London and at the Universities of Nottingham, Birmingham and Sheffield Hallam.
+Professor Karen Stanton is the Vice-Chancellor, University of the Arts London, UK.
+Previously she was Vice-Chancellor at Bishop Grosseteste University, Vice-Chancellor at Solent University and prior to that Vice-Chancellor at York St John University.
+Professor Stanton was Deputy Vice-Chancellor at Glasgow Caledonian University and has also held positions at King’s College London and at the Universities of Nottingham, Birmingham and Sheffield Hallam.

 Her previous areas of responsibility have included Director of the Centre for e-Research, a 4* rated research team based at King’s College London, responsibility for GCU’s overseas campuses in New York, Oman and Bangladesh and as a member of the United Nations Alliance-UK.
 She was Chair of the Cathedral’s Group and Vice Chair of GuildHE until December 2019.
 Prior to her academic career Professor Stanton worked as a researcher for the BBC and the Home Office.